 We have represented clients in projects in industries such as:

 - Petrochemicals, including exploration, production, storage, refining, gasification and LNG

 - Power, including independent power projects, cogeneration, coal, hydroelectric, nuclear, wind and alternative power

 - Power transmission and distribution

 - Transportation, including airports, rail, roads, and shipping

 - Other types of infrastructure

 Our Projects Practice is strongly involved in matters relating to asset dispositions, restructurings, credit enhancements, and political risk mitigation techniques.
 We regularly draw upon our lawyers and professionals who have expertise in supporting fields such as M&A, energy regulation, tax, bankruptcy, environmental regulation, and international trade.
-For India projects with both UK and U.S. legal aspects, we work with our projects colleagues at London-based Lawrence Graham, with whom our firm has a non-exclusive strategic alliance.
+For India projects with both UK and U.S. legal aspects, we work with our projects colleagues at London-based Wragge Lawrence Graham & Co, LLP, with whom our firm has a non-exclusive strategic alliance.